 Measuring the impact of a new promotion: 84.51° helped Kroger derive actionable insights from a promotional campaign.

 Kroger sought to measure the effectiveness of a promotion—“Save $10 when you spend $75 or more on your trip”—that ran as a digital coupon.
 Kroger wanted to understand if this promotion was effective at bringing in new customers and driving sales uplift and whether they should run this promotion again.
+From a customer perspective, insights like these were important to ensure the promotion was relevant to shoppers.

 Kroger engaged 84.51°’s Enterprise Price & Promotion team to analyze the impact of the promotional campaign and identify actionable insights.
 The team conducted controlled store testing using causal impact analysis, combined with customized research.